 “Just go away!”
 Qiao Qiao bellowed, her tone losing its passivity.

-It was then that Jacky confirmed of his suspicion.
+It was then that Jacky confirmed his suspicion.
 And Ehlo was right after all.
 Qiao Qiao knew something.
 That was why she was hiding from them, had been hiding from them.
 But what had she found out that she couldn’t face them?
 Or tell them?
-Did she think they were a bunch of babies and couldn’t take the news?
+Did she think they were so fragile that they couldn’t take the news?
 Jacky shrugged the paranoia off and concentrated on finding better words to persuade Qiao Qiao.

 “If you don’t come out or let me in, I’ll stay here until you do either one,” Jacky threatened, knowing he could do it.
 After all, it wasn’t like he needed to work.
 He silently wondered which one of them would outlast one another before their funds run out.